bishnu200/assignment1/README.md

 # assignment1
-This is a work for assignment 1 for CO1706 Web Technologies
+This is a work for assignment 1 for CO1706 Web Technologie